|

 So what about the 300dpi Jpeg?
 In an application that uses a 300ppi image we

-would probably prefer to use a TIFF file instead of a JPeg.
+would probably prefer to use a TIFF format file instead of a JPeg.
 As you will see

 JPeg is a